unix1/nuk/guide/guide.md

 Registering a Game
 ------------------

 nuk provides a behavior for game writers to implement arbitrary turn based games.
 This is done by implementing the `nuk_game_engine` behavior.
-That topic is covered separately.
-However, once you have a specific game implementation, you must first register that game with nuk before it can be used:
+That topic is covered separately in [Implementing a game](implementing-a-game.md).
+Once you have a specific game implementation, you must first register that game with nuk before it can be used:

 For example, if we have implemented a Coin Flip game, we can register it like this: